Select Your Country:

 Signage is generally good, and with our On Foot Holidays Companion App, you should have no navigational issues (GPS tracks and route notes also available!).
 Accommodations vary from simple village hotels or converted mills to the sophisticated, but always with good kitchens to sustain you with meals to be complemented by a choice of the local Gaillac wine, harvested from one of France’s oldest viticultural areas.

-Walked by On Foot staff: Simon and Debbie
+Walked by On Foot staff: Simon, Debbie and Fi

 Consider pairing this route with Dordogne (4 hrs transfer by train) – for more details click here.